vadaszgergo/terraform-public/azure-route-server-peering-nva/README.md

 # Azure Hub-Spoke Network with Route Server and NVA

 This Terraform configuration creates a hub-spoke network topology in Azure with a Route Server and Network Virtual Appliance (NVA) for centralized routing.
+I use a ubuntu server with FRR BGP to mimic instead of using a true 3rd party NVA (Cisco, Palo Alto, etc.)

 ## Architecture Diagram